AgenaRisk/api-py/README.md

                       sens_config = example_sens_config)
 ```

-This function will temporarily create the .cmpx file for the model and the separate .json files required for the dataset and sensitivity analysis configuration file, and send them to the local API (cloned and compiled within the working directory), obtain the sensitivity analysis result values and create the results `dict`.
+This function will temporarily create the .cmpx file for the model and the separate .json files required for the dataset and sensitivity analysis configuration file, and send them to the local API, obtain the sensitivity analysis result values and create the results `dict`.
 The returned `dict` includes the result values for displays such as sensitivity tables, tornado graphs, and curves. `local_api_sensitivity_analysis()` looks at the `dataSet` field of `sens_config` to determine which dataset to use, if the field doesn't exist, the default behaviour is to create a new dataset without any observations for the sensitivity analysis.

 # 9 Importing and Exporting Datasets for Batch Calculation